 - What will happen to the debris

 - Who will be responsible for obtaining permission for the work if the trees are protected

 - What steps will be taken to protect you and your property

 In the UK, there are two voluntary schemes certifying the competence of arborists.
-You can search for accredited contractors using the find a tree surgeon website.

 The Arboricultural Association maintains a directory of quality assured arboricultural contractors.
 Members will display the AA collective mark logo.
 Check the arborist’s membership through the Arboricultural Association's website.